Belgium

 A Belgian paradox on the Nile

-July 2003 – Belgians appear to be more determined than most not to let a conflict get in the way of their holiday plans.
+July 2003 – Belgians appear to be more determined than most not to let a get in the way of their holiday plans.
 While concern over instability in the Middle East has kept others away, recent months have seen a rise in the number of Belgians visiting the land of the Pharaohs.
 Read on

 The threat of depleted geraniums